AlanKha/Coffee-Recommender/README.md

 # Coffee Recommender

 This repository contains notebooks for a personal project on recommending coffee bags using cosine similarity based on numeric attributes and textual descriptions.
 The project is divided into two main parts: data cleaning and analysis/recommendation.
+This project uses [This Kaggle Dataset](https://www.kaggle.com/datasets/patkle/coffeereviewcom-over-7000-ratings-and-reviews) by Patrick Klein.

 ## Project Structure